 Application of behavior principles to recruiting, selecting, evaluating, and training of factory, office, labor, and professional personnel.
-Offered Spring quarter.
+Offered Spring Quarter.

 615. Principles of Psychological Assessment (5).
-Pr., Graduate Standing.
+Pr., Graduate standing.

 Theory of psychological measurement and techniques of item and test construction.
-Offered Summer and Winter guarters.
+Offered Summer and Winter Quarters.

-616. Clinical Psychology (5).
-Pr., Graduate Standing.
+- 616. Clinical Psychology (5).
+Pr., Graduate standing.
 A comprehensive introduction to the field of clinical psychology.
-Concepts, methods, and theories of this professional applied area will be cepts, methods, and theories of this professional applied area will be explored with an emphasis on the roles of diagnosis, intervention, and evaluation of effectiveness.
-Offered Fall quarter.

-- 617. Advanced Educational Psychology (5).
-Pr., Graduate Standing.
+Concepts, methods, and theories of this professional applied area will be explored with an emphasis on the roles of diagnosis, intervention, and evaluation of effectiveness.
+Offered Fall Quarter. - 617.
+Advanced Educational Psychology (5).
+Pr., Graduate standing.
 In-depth analysis of the psychological bases of learning.
 Particular emphasis is on the development and modification of cognitive and affective behavior.
 Offered quarterly.
 Same as FED 617. - 618.
 Theories of Personality (5).
 Pr., PG 611 or 10 hours of psychology graduate credit.

 A systematic examination of the theoretical and methodological characteristics of approaches to the study of personality which have been influential in the area.
-Offered Winter quarter.
+Offered Winter Quarter.

-619. Research Methods (5).
+- 619. Research Methods (5).
 CORE COURSE.
 This course is about investigative techniques of applied research with special emphasis on principles and practices of design and data analysis.
-Offered Fall and Spring quarters.

-- 620. Theories and Systems of Psychology (5).
+Offered Fall and Spring Quarters. - 620.
+Theories and Systems of Psychology (5).
 CORE COURSE SELECTION.
 (Either PG 620 or PG 650 will be taken.)
 A study of historical developments leading to various systematic foundations in contemporary psychology.
-Offered Winter quarter. - 621.
+Offered Winter Quarter. - 621.
 Community Psychology (5).
-Pr., Graduate Standing.
+Pr., Graduate standing.
 Introducing the general area of community psychology.
 Theory and practice are described with emphasis on community service, agencies, and resources.
-Offered Spring guarter. - 622.
+Offered Spring Quarter. - 622.
 Advanced Experimental Analysis of Behavior (6).
 Lec.
 4, Lab 4, Pr., 10 hours of undergraduate behavior modification or behavior analysis courses.

-Advanced study of the experimental analysis of behavior to include an indepth review of the current theoretical models of the quantitative law of effect, reinforcement, reinforcement schedules, escape and avoidance, stimulus control, conditioned reinforcement, social behavior, and verbal behavior.
+Advanced study of the experimental analysis of behavior to include an in-depth review of the current theoretical models of the quantitative law of effect, reinforcement, reinforcement schedules, escape and avoidance, stimulus control, conditioned reinforcement, social behavior, and verbal behavior.
 Students are required to participate in laboratory sessions which use an experimental animal to explore the basic phenomena covered in class.
-Offered Fall and Spring quarters.
+Offered Fall and Spring Quarters.